-Oporajita or Butterfly pea (clitoria ternatea, fabaceae) is an annual twiming climber.
+Oporajita or Butterfly pea (Clitoria ternatea, fabaceae) is an annual twiming climber.
 It is native to tropical Asia and found throughout the tropical world.
 The flower look like women's genitalia.
 The genus name 'clitoria' and Sanskrit name 'Jonipushpi' are mentioned for this reason.

 Fruit is a legume, 4-7 cm long and about 1 cm wide.
 Propagation is caused by seeds.
 Root, bark and leaves are used to prepare medicines for pain, goitre, diabetes, bronchial and skin diseases.
-Root is used for defusinf the affect of snake's poison and for smooth delivery of baby.
+Root is used for defusing the affect of snake's poison and for smooth delivery of baby.
 The flower is popularly known as butterfly.

 Makal or Mahakal ( Trichosanthes tricuspidata , family: Cucurbitaceae) is a woody climber with tendril and branches, attaining a height of 10-12 m.
 The multiangular-branched plant climbs up very far by holding any tree in the forest.
 It is found in the hilly areas as well as plain forests and village thickets in Bangladesh.
 It is also found in Indian subcontinent, Australia and some countries of South and Southeast Asia.
 According to ancient Sanskrit scriptures the other names of the plant are Bishala, Mohendro-baruni.
 In the Himalayas it has been seen at an altitude of 5000 feet.
 There are many refferences to the fruit in Bangla and Sanskrit literature.
 Someone is very nice to look at but he/she is useless--writers usually jokingly give examples of this fruit.
 Its roots and attractive fruits are packed with medicinal properties.
 The size and shape of leaves may vary.
 These are multilobed or trilobed, alternate, rough in both sides, 5-12 cm long, petioled, cor